- See a full list of publications

 - Explore connections, collaborators, related work and more

-Joshua Kirshner joined the Department of Environment and Geography in 2015 as Lecturer in Human Geography, having previously held appointments at Durham University and Rhodes University in South Africa.
+Joshua Kirshner joined the Department of Environment and Geography in 2015 as Lecturer in Human Geography though is now a Senior Lecturer, having previously held appointments at Durham University and Rhodes University in South Africa.
 His research focuses on the links between development, spatial planning, energy systems and the politics of urban change.
 He is Co-investigator on a British Academy-funded project (2016-2018) that examines electricity and fuel access in urban Mozambique, with Vanesa Castán Broto at Sheffield and Idalina Baptista at Oxford.
 He is also Co-investigator on a project that explores the social impacts and co-production of knowledge around new bio-refineries in northern Brazil, supported by the British Academy’s Knowledge Frontiers programme, with Eleanor Brown and several other academics at University of York (2018-2019).
 Along with his work on energy, Joshua has a long-term interest in migration and social inclusion, particularly in urbanizing and resource-rich contexts.
 This research has focused on the reduction of economic and environmental inequalities, access to services and sense of belonging in cities.

 Joshua has carried out extensive field research in southern Africa and Latin America, particularly Mozambique, South Africa and Bolivia, on large-scale infrastructure, extractive industries, commodity frontiers, off-grid energy, low carbon transitions, transnational cooperation in energy systems, urbanization, migration and social exclusion.
 He earned his PhD from Cornell in city and regional planning, MA from UCLA in urban planning, and his BA at Harvard in social anthropology.